-After you have finished giving your evidence you might be asked to wait to ensure there are no more matters that you can assist the Court with.
+After you have finished giving your evidence you might be asked to wait.
 Do not leave the Court until you are officially “released”.
 If there are no more questions you will be allowed to leave the Court room or you may stay and listen to the rest of the case.

 Special protection for vulnerable or intimidated witnesses